Peter A. Krauthamer

-Peter Arno Krauthamer (born September 6, 1957) is an associate judge of the Superior Court of the District of Columbia.
+Peter Arno Krauthamer (born September 6, 1957) is an American jurist.
+He is a senior judge of the Superior Court of the District of Columbia.

 Education and career

 Krauthamer earned his Bachelor of Arts from Brandeis University in 1979, and his Juris Doctor from Boston University School of Law in 1982.

 After graduating, Krauthamer worked in the Public Defender Service for the District of Columbia as a staff attorney.
 In 2004, he became the deputy director for the Public Defender Service overseeing a staff of 220 people including 110 attorneys.

 From 1995 to 2000, Krauthamer was an assistant professor and clinical supervising attorney at Howard University School of Law.

-D.C. superior court
+D.C.
+Superior Court

-President Barack Obama nominated Krauthamer on July 11, 2011, to a 15-year term as an associate judge of the Superior Court of the District of Columbia to the seat vacated by John Henry Bayly Jr. On November 8, 2011, the Senate Committee on Homeland Security and Governmental Affairs held a hearing on his nomination and on the following day, November 9, 2011, the Committee reported his nomination favorably to the senate floor.
+President Barack Obama nominated Krauthamer on July 11, 2011, to a 15-year term as an associate judge of the Superior Court of the District of Columbia to the seat vacated by John Henry Bayly Jr. On November 8, 2011, the Senate Committee on Homeland Security and Governmental Affairs held a hearing on his nomination and on the following day, November 9, 2011, the Committee reported his nomination favorably to the Senate floor.
 On November 18, 2011, the full Senate confirmed his nomination by voice vote.
 He was sworn in on April 20, 2012.
+He retired from the court on June 30, 2023.
+Starting in May 2024, he was evaluated for an appointment as a senior judge and assumed office later that year.